urbanairship/ios-library/README.rst

 integrate Urban Airship services into your iOS applications.
 This entire project will allow you to build the library files and all sample projects.
-If you just want to include the library in your app, you can download the latest ``libUAirship.zip`` These zips contain two pre-compiled universal libraries: an armv7/armv7s/arm64/i386/x86_64 version (``libUAirship-x.y.z.a``), which includes 32 and 64-bit binaries and can be used with iOS5.1.1+, and a 32-bit only package (``libUAirship-iOS5-x.y.z.a``) which can be used with iOS5+ application targets.
+If you just want to include the library in your app, you can download the latest ``libUAirship.zip`` These zips contain a pre-compiled universal libraries for an armv7/armv7s/arm64/i386/x86_64 version (``libUAirship-x.y.z.a``).

 Resources
 ----------